unshiftio/liferaft/README.md

 - `heartbeat max` Maximum heartbeat timeout.
 - `election min` Minimum election timeout.
 - `election max` Maximum election timeout.
+- `Log`: An Log compatible constructor we which use for state and data replication.

 The timeout values can be configured with either a number which represents the time milliseconds or a human readable time string such as `10 ms`.
 The election